JoeyGrube/Issue-Manager/README.md

 # Issue-Manager
-This program was worked on collaboratively and sequentially at NC State Universitie's CSC 216 on the semester of Spring 2020.
+This program was worked on as a project at NC State University's CSC 216 on the semester of Spring 2020.
 ## Table of Contents:
 * [General Info](#general-info)
 * [Technologies](#technologies)